rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > We would like to know the rough make up of those who are using Rust in general
 > vs those who actively participate in development of open source Rust projects.

-### How many open-source and non-personal Rust projects do you currently contribute to (not including those you maintain)?
+### How many open-source and non-personal Rust projects do you currently contribute to (not including those you help maintain)?

 - Non-personal: at least one other person also contributes and the project is meant for others and not just yourself.
 - Contribute: you *regularly* provide code, tests, documentation, issues, etc.